zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Justin says, “Don't you think that's overkill?”
 The  word “overkill” (overkill) means too much of something, more than what is necessary for a given situation.
 If the temperature is 60 degrees Fahrenheit, it's probably  overkill to wear a big heavy winter coat.
 It's just not that cold out.
 That's mo re than what you need to keep warm.
 It's overkill.
 Justin thinks it's overkill for Marsha to bring all of these different things with her on the trip.

 Marsha doesn't agree.
 She says, “Not at all.
 How el se will we entertain ourselves for an entire week?”
 We imagine that Justin and Mar sha are going on vacation.
-Normally vacations are times where you get away fro m some of your electronic devices, but some people, like Justin and Marsha, w ant to bring everything with them so they will be connected all the time.
+Normally vacations are times where you get away fro m some of your electronic devices, but some people, like Justin and Marsha, want to bring everything with them so they will be connected all the time.

-Now let's listen to the dialogue, this time at a no rmal speed.
+Now let's listen to the dialogue, this time at a normal speed.

 [start of dialogue]